Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - Added ShowBingoWindow exec function to GMDXRandoPlayer so it can be manually bound to a hotkey.
     - In the User.ini file, go to the \[Engine.Input\] section and find the key you want to bind to open the bingo screen.
 Change it so that it maps to ShowBingoWindow, eg. to make B open the window: `B=ShowBingoWindow`
   - The password will no longer be unintentionally learned for the security computer in Smuggler's lair (Missions 2, 4, and 8).
+  - Anna Navarre will no longer slowly walk towards you in Battery Park (Mission 2) when goal randomization is enabled.

 </details>